 According to a recent news report, three children were transported to a local hospital for treatment after a major crash involving a dump truck and an SUV.
 Police and investigators reported that the dump truck driver was headed south when it dropped off the right side of the highway.
 When the driver made it back onto the highway, it crossed the center line and crashed into an SUV heading in the opposite direction.
 The dump truck then overturned onto the driver’s side, with the vehicle blocking the roadway.
 The driver of the dump truck and three children who were in the SUV were taken to the hospital, and the accident remains under investigation.

-First, and perhaps most obviously, is the contrasting size differences between a truck and a passenger vehicle.
+First, and perhaps most obviously, truck accidents are more dangerous because of the size differences between a truck and a passenger vehicle.
 Tractor-trailers, semi-trucks, and 18-wheelers are physically much larger than passenger vehicles.
 For example, the average 18-wheeler can range between 70 and 80 feet in length, compared to a passenger vehicle, which averages about 18 to 20 feet in length.
 In addition, trucks are often much taller than typical passenger vehicles.
 Height differences can increase the chances of a truck driving over a passenger car and also increase the possibility of a car sliding beneath a larger truck.

 Second, the significant differences in weight between a passenger vehicle and truck can also amplify the severity of a collision.
 18-wheelers are typically around 80,000 pounds, while the average passenger vehicle is about 5,000 pounds.
 This difference in weight can be disastrous for accidents where trucks, because of their heavier weight, will take longer to come to a full stop.
 The weight difference between the two categories of vehicles also means that the passenger vehicle will inevitably take on most of the impact during an accident with a truck.